SESMG/SESMG/docs/index.rst

 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
 Input options: "photovoltaic", "wind", "other".
 Time series are automatically generated for photovoltaic systems and wind turbines.
 If "other" is selected, a time series must be provided in the "time_series" sheet.
-- **variable costs [CU/kWh]**: Defines the variable costs incurred for a kWh of energy drawn from the source.
+- **variable costs/(CU/kWh)**: Defines the variable costs incurred for a kWh of energy drawn from the source.
-- **existing capacity [kW]**: Existing capacity of the source before possible investments.
+- **existing capacity/(kW)**: Existing capacity of the source before possible investments.
-- **min. investment capacity [kW]**: Minimum capacity to be installed in case of an investment.
+- **min. investment capacity/(kW)**: Minimum capacity to be installed in case of an investment.
-- **max. investment capacity [kW]**: Maximum capacity that can be added in the case of an investment.
+- **max. investment capacity/(kW)**: Maximum capacity that can be added in the case of an investment.
 If no investment is possible, enter the value "0" here.
-- **periodical costs [CU/(kW a)]**: Costs incurred per kW for investments within the time horizon
+- **periodical costs/(CU/(kW a))**: Costs incurred per kW for investments within the time horizon
 - **technology database (PV ONLY)**: Database, from where module parameters are to be obtained.
 Recommended Database: "SandiaMod".
 - **inverter database (PV ONLY)**: Database, from where inverter parameters are to be obtained.
 Recommended Database: "sandiainverter".
 - **Modul Model (PV ONLY)**: Module name, according to the database used.